LowTechCoder/rpi4-retroarch-guide/README.md

 retroarch
 ```

 Change to XMB in retroarch.
-You can use a mouse or keyboard arrow keys and enter to change these settings.
+You can use a mouse or keyboard arrow keys, backspace and enter to change these settings.

 Settings > Drivers > Menu > [xmb]